czmole/simple-php-bundle-api-creator/README.md

-# Simple PHP libraries bundle to create simple API
+# Simple PHP libraries bundle to create an API

 This project includes the following libraries (and their dependencies) each with their license:
 - https://github.com/firebase/php-jwt